Historic Sites of Manitoba: H. P. Tergesen General Store (82 First Avenue, Gimli)

 H. P. Tergesen General Store, Manitoba Historic Resources Branch

-Information for this page was collected by Tim Worth and prepared by Gordon Goldsborough.
+This page was prepared by Tim Worth and Gordon Goldsborough.

 Back to top of page